Generalized Rate Operator Quantum Jumps via Realization-Dependent Transformations: Characterization and limitations

 Let us define the set of all states for which the RO can be positive as the positivity domain

 where $\mathscr H$ is the system Hilbert space.
-From Eq.~\eqref{eq:P-div-general}, it is evident that a dynamics is P-divisible iff $\pd=\mathscr H$ $\forall t$.
-At variance with the the positivity domain introduced e.g. in \cite{Settimo2022a,Rodriguez2008a}, which refers to a subset of the set $\mathcal L(\mathscr H)$ of linear operators on $\mathscr H$, the positivity domain defined in Eq.~\eqref{eq:pd} is a subset of $\mathscr H$.
+From Eq.~\eqref{eq:P-div-general}, it is evident that a dynamics is P-divisible if and only if $\pd=\mathscr H$ $\forall t$.
+At variance with the the positivity domain introduced e.g. in \cite{Settimo2022a,Rodriguez2008a}, which refers to a subset of the set $\mathcal L(\mathscr H)$ of linear operators on $\mathscr H$, the positivity domain defined in Eq.~\eqref{eq:pd} is a subset of $\mathscr H$. {However, $\mathscr H_{\mathcal J_t}$ is not a Hilbert space, and in particular it is not even a linear space.}

-A positive unraveling can exist only if it is possible to write any state as a convex combination $\rho(t) = \sum_i p_i(t)\ketbra{\psi_i(t)}$ using only states $\psi_i(t)\in\mathscr H_{\mathcal J_t}$ $\forall t$.
+A positive unraveling can exist only if it is possible to write any state as a convex combination $\rho(t) = \sum_i p_i(t){P_{\psi_i(t)}}$ using only states $\psi_i(t)\in\mathscr H_{\mathcal J_t}$ $\forall t$.
 Naturally, if $\mathscr H_{\mathcal J_t} = \emptyset$ for some time, it is not possible to have a positive unraveling.
 If we further assume invertibility of the dynamical map, then it is also not possible if $\mathscr H_{\mathcal J_t}$ is zero-measured: if, for any initial state, all stochastic realizations were inside a zero-measure set, then the whole set of quantum states $\mathcal S(\mathscr H)$ would be mapped to a zero-measure set, thus breaking invertibility.

 On the other hand, if $\mathscr H_{\mathcal J_t}$ is sufficiently large, we can consider using the freedom given by the generalized RO to have all realizations $\ket{\psi_i(t)}\in\mathscr H_{\mathcal J_t}$ $\forall t$.
 There are two necessary conditions that $\mathscr H_{\mathcal J_t}$ must obey in order to have a positive unraveling: \begin{enumerate} \item It must contain an orthonormal basis, otherwise some of states that have jumped at time $t-dt$ would violate positivity. \item Each state $\rho(t)$ can be written as convex combinations of elements of $\mathscr H_{\mathcal J_t}$.
 Equivalently, let $\mathcal P(\mathscr H_{\mathcal J_t})$ be the set of all convex combinations projectors $P_\psi$, with $\psi\in\mathscr H_{\mathcal J_t}$, then